 Play Up Your Skin Tone and Features

-This fiery red braided bob is an example of how to personalize your hair color and cut to compliment your face shape and skin tone.
+This fiery red braided bob is a stunning example of how to personalize your hair color and cut to complement your face shape and skin tone.

 Bring On the Salt and Pepper

-As a young woman that already has a head full of gray hair, I may have to give this salt and pepper look a try.
+As a young woman who already has a head full of gray hair, I may have to give this salt-and-pepper look a try.